imq-open/pxt-qbuild/README.md

 This repository provides a BBC Micro:bit MakeCode extension for [Q:build](https://github.com/imq-open/qbuild).
-Q:build is a Micro:bit add-on board that converts a Micro:bit into a sensor (or *device*) that can be plugged into the Raspberry Pi Build HAT.
+Q:build is a Micro:bit add-on board that converts a Micro:bit into a sensor (or *device*) that can be attached to the Raspberry Pi Build HAT.
-Q:build is designed and tested specifically for the Build HAT, but *should* work with other hubs (controllers) as well.
+Q:build is designed and tested specifically for Build HAT, but *should* work with other hubs as well.

 Q:build only supports Micro:bit V2.